 The project site would be served by the Mesa Water District (MWD).
 The project proposes private one-inch water service water laterals that connect to the existing 12-inch water main in Victoria Place.
 The western portion of the project would connect to a proposed 6-inch water main in the western portion of the Victoria Parkway.
 The new 6-inch water main would then connect to an existing 12-inch water main in Victoria Place.
-The eastern portion of the project site would connect to the existing 12-inch water main in Victoria Place.
-The eastern portion of the project site would connect to the existing 12-inch water main in Victoria Place.
+The eastern portion of the project site would connect to the existing 12-inch water main in Victoria Place near the central portion of the project frontage.